Restoring a Historic Building’s Foundation

 Signs of Foundation Failure at a Historic Property

-Historic properties, like all properties, often display classic signs of foundation failure:
+Historic properties, like all buildings, often display classic signs of foundation failure:

-Because historic buildings may be somewhat fragile and have historical value, it is particularly important that you hire a foundation contractor with an established record working on historic buildings.
+Because historic buildings may be somewhat fragile and have historical value, you must hire a foundation contractor with an established record working on historic buildings.

 Overall Guidelines for Restoring a Historic Building